Choose the Right Size of Ceiling Fan

 Performance and Noise

 A good quality ceiling fan shouldn’t be too noisy if it has been properly installed.
 If you hear loud sounds or grinding, there is a problem either with the motor or the way it was installed.
 Some fans are naturally louder than others, even when in perfect working order.
 Ridged blades tend to make more noise, so to pick a quieter fan, look for one with smooth blades.
+Further, you should clean the ceiling fan and especially blades weekly because dust can be a factor of poor air circulation or noise.
 Some noise is to be expected because any appliance with a fan makes some noise, but it shouldn’t be obnoxiously loud.

 How to Operate the Ceiling Fan?